jz393/jz393.github.io/writing/sailing-across-pacific.md

 Months later, I spot a dark cloud above. *I’m sure it’ll pass*, I thought.
 Then another appears, and a few drops of rain fall onto my hands.
 Nothing to worry about—I know meteorology and can handle some rain.

 Suddenly, the storm engulfs everything.
 Lightning strikes ferociously, winds shred my sails, and waves batter the hull.
-I throw myself onto the planks, hoping to keep the water out for a while.
+I hurl my body onto the planks, hoping to keep the water out for a while.
 For the first time, I start to resent those who successfully sailed before me and those who are safe back at shore.

 Eventually, lifeboats begin to appear, giving me a sense of relief.
 I intended to jump into one, confident that it would take me home, where I could erase the entire ordeal from my memory.
 Upon closer inspection, the boat seemed flimsy compared to my own *flawed but beautifully crafted* counterpart.
 I didn't trust it to carry me out of this gruesome storm.
 Furthermore, I couldn’t bear to part with my own vessel—my pride and joy since the early days of youth, spent dreaming about electrifying adventures ahead.